Itz-Antaripa/Itz-Antaripa/README.md

 - Working currently with companies in the agentic and AI space, consulting them to help on AI front.

 - Some of my current client companies:
+  - **Mem0 (Memory layer for agents)**: Working with the team internally to improve the product, improve memory, write technical blogs, and build usecases for them.
+  - **Grappus**: Working with the team leading efforts in building Employee CRM tool application leveraging agents, databases, routing, benchmarking, and scaling it.

+- Previous clients:
   - **Agno (Opensource Agentic AI framework)**: I am building usecases for them there and also helping them with integrations.
-  - **Mem0 (Memory layers for agents)**: Working with the team internally to improve the product, improve memory, write technical blogs, and build usecases for them.
-  - **Grappus**: Working with the team leading efforts in building Employee CRM tool application leveraging agents, databases, routing, benchmarking, and scaling it.
+  - **Sagacious**: Build an end-to-end RAG pipeline and search for telecom industry along with curation of data and finetuning of models.

 - I have previously worked with SproutsAI leading the NLP team there, delivered autosourcing of candidates for company open positions.
 Scaled the system for handling 100 million candidates data.
 Built the search and recommendation pipeline.
 Finetuned embedding models for job clustering and candidate clustering.
 - Worked with Cimba.ai building the end-to-end flow for automating data analytics work, text-to-SQL, text-to-Python, semantic caching, benchmarking of our in-house text-to-SQL model with spider and BIRD dataset.